 When to Mulch?

 The best time to mulch is after you have finished planting in May.
 By this time your soil should be sufficiently warmed.
-By this time you should also be pretty much finished disturbing the soil surface.
-Mulching to early, before your soil temperature has a chance to warm, will slow down root and plant growth .
+Mulching to early, before your soil temperature has a chance to warm, will slow down root and plant growth.
 Major soil disturbances after mulching may require additional mulch.

-- Cocoa Bean Hulls (Are known for their chocolaty aroma which can last for approximately two weeks.
+- Cocoa Bean Hulls are known for their chocolaty aroma which can last for a couple of weeks.
 They are best used in a sunny location as they tend to mold in shadier, moister locations.
-This mold is not harmful to the soil or the plant but it is not the most visually appealing.
+This mold is not harmful to the soil or the plant, but it is not the most visually appealing.
 Cocoa Bean Hulls tend to break down very quickly and need to be replaced yearly.
-They also add potassium to the soil .
+They also add potassium to the soil.
 Potassium is a necessary mineral; it helps to regulate a plants metabolism and contributes to early growth, stem strength, hardiness, vigor, good flower colour and disease resistance.
 It is also essential for the proper development of root crops.
-However care must be taken as to much potassium will tie up magnesium (making it unavailable to the plants) another necessary mineral.
+However, care must be taken as too much potassium will tie up magnesium (making it unavailable to the plants) another necessary mineral.
 Apply only a thin layer of this mulch approximately 1” thick.
-I personally like Marjorie Harris, like to mix my cocoa bean hulls ½ and ½ with sheep manure.

-- Compost provides nutrients to the soil and increases microbial activity.
-Compost helps to prevent weed seeds from germinating.
-It is one of the most natural looking mulches.
+- Compost and Composted Manures provide nutrients to the soil, increases soil microbial activity, improves soil structure and helps to prevent weed seeds from germinating.
+It is highly attractive and one of the most natural looking mulches.

-- Pine Bark Nuggets (although attractive they are not your best choice as they tend to draw moisture out of the soil rather than hold it in.)
+- Pine Bark Nuggets are attractive and decompose slowly compared to wood mulches.
+They are costly.
+Their drawback is that they tend to draw moisture out of the soil rather than hold it in.

-- Ground covers (living mulch) periwinkle, lamuim, thyme, pachysandra, viola, etc. While they do help to reduce both weeds by choking them out they can be hard to weed out.
+- Ground Covers (living mulch) periwinkle, lamium, thyme, pachysandra, viola, etc. While they do help to reduce weeds by choking them out they can be hard to weed out.

 - Grass clippings are free and readily available to most home owners.
 They are high in nitrogen.